hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 -------------------------
 .center[![:scale 100%](images/connect_certificate_service_identity.png)]

-Consul provides each service with an identity encoded as a TLS certificate.

 * Provide service identity
 * Encryption of all traffic
 * Standard TLS certificate with SPIFFE compatibility
 * Built-in certificate authority (CA) or integrated with 3rd party CA, such as Vault

+???
+Consul provides each service with an identity encoded as a SPIFFE-compatible TLS certificate.
+This way, all traffic between services is encrypted.
+You can use either the build-in certificate authority, or you can use Vault's CA.

 ---